Teaching at Public Schools in Abu Dhabi

 With head offices in North America and branches worldwide, Teach Away recruits licensed Public School educators from the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, and South Africa for exciting teaching positions within ADEC’s New School Model.

-As the first recruitment provider for the ADEC Licensed Teacher (LT) Program, Teach Away is the only organization that has been working with ADEC since the LT program’s inception.
+As the first recruitment provider for English Medium Teachers (EMTs), Teach Away is the only organization that has been working with ADEC since the program’s inception.
 Teach Away is seeking dedicated teachers, principals, and administrators to participate in a large education reform that will help shape the future of this young nation.

 Additional benefits to working in Abu Dhabi Public Schools through Teach Away:

-- Support network - Teach Away’s online network puts teachers in touch with a community of foreign educators, even before departing for Abu Dhabi.
+Teach Away’s online network puts teachers in touch with a community of foreign educators, even before departing for Abu Dhabi

 All applicants must submit an online application for teaching overseas through Teach Away.

-Successful candidates must be interviewed in person at various locations in Canada, the United States, United Kingdom, Ireland, Australia, New Zealand, South Africa, and Asia.
+Successful candidates must be interviewed in person at various locations in Canada, the United States, United Kingdom, Ireland, Australia, New Zealand, South Africa, and Abu Dhabi.
 Teachers who are required to commute to the interview are responsible for their own commuting and lodging expenses.

 Interview dates listed below are tentative and subject to change.